Fully quantum fluctuation theorems: Alternative formulation

-One way in which the factorization could fail would be if the global Hamiltonian is interacting, and this is the topic of section \ref{SecApproximateFluct}.
-In section \ref{SecGeneralizedGibbs} we briefly discuss another more exotic possibility, namely if the thermal states would not be characterized by the Gibbs states.
+One way in which the factorization could fail would be if the global Hamiltonian is interacting, and this is the topic of Appendix \ref{SecApproximateFluct}.
+In Appendix \ref{SecGeneralizedGibbs} we briefly discuss the more exotic alternative that thermal states would not be characterized by Gibbs states.